John Larroquette: Film

 His starring roles include the 1989 film Second Sight with Bronson Pinchot, and the 1990 film Madhouse with Kirstie Alley.
 Other films in which Larroquette had significant roles include: Stripes (1981), Blind Date (1987), Star Trek III: The Search for Spock (1984), Choose Me (1984), Meatballs Part II (1984), Summer Rental (1985), JFK (1991), and Richie Rich (1994).

 Theatre

+In 1975 he portrayed the lead role in the comedic play Tarboosh! at the Studio Playhouse in Los Angeles.

 Larroquette made his musical stage debut in the Los Angeles production of How the Grinch Stole Christmas! as Old Max in 2009.
 He made his Broadway debut in the 2011 revival of How to Succeed in Business Without Really Trying as J B. Biggley alongside Daniel Radcliffe.
 He won the Tony Award for Best Featured Actor in a Musical and the Drama Desk Award for Outstanding Featured Actor in a Musical for his performance in the show.

 He appeared on Broadway in a revival of Gore Vidal's The Best Man, starring James Earl Jones, Angela Lansbury, and Candice Bergen.
 In early 2019, he was back in New York City starring in the play Nantucket Sleigh Ride by John Guare, at the Lincoln Center Theatre.
 In this off-beat play, Larroquette portrayed the lead character, Edmund "Mundie" Gowery, for a three-month run.